Seiya Suzuki Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Giants rank 13th in baseball in home runs given up (67 total, 1.1 per game).

-- DeSclafani makes the start for the Giants, his 13th of the season.
-He is 4-5 with a 3.97 ERA and 51 strikeouts in 70 1/3 innings pitched.
+- Brebbia makes the start for the Giants, his sixth of the season.
+He is 2-0 with a 3.65 ERA and 33 strikeouts in 24 2/3 innings pitched.

-- The righty last appeared on Sunday against the Baltimore Orioles, when he threw three innings, allowing five earned runs while giving up five hits.
+- The righty last pitched on Wednesday against the Colorado Rockies, when he went one scoreless inning while giving up two hits.

+- The 33-year-old has a 3.65 ERA and 12 strikeouts per nine innings in 26 games this season, while allowing a batting average of .217 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.